If you are living in the UK, Europe or Australia, you will know PRINCE2, but in North America or the Middle East, you

-Also, note that since every project is unique so you must tailor and customize the theme and processes to suit your project’s needs.
+Also, please note that since every project is unique you must tailor and customize the theme and processes to suit your project’s needs.

 Benefits of PRINCE2

 It Provides Methodology

-PRINCE2 provides you with methodology to complete the project.
-This methodology has a theme and processes which guide you with regards to why, how and whom.
+PRINCE2 provides you with a methodology to complete the project.
+This methodology has a theme and processes which guide you with regards to why, how, and whom.
 You can customize the theme according to your project requirements.

-Not only methodology, it even provides you with pre-made templates which can be very useful for various project management related activities.
+It also provides you with pre-made templates which can be very useful for various project management-related activities.

 This is something that the PMBOK does not provide you with; it provides you with the framework or the “how” part of the project.

 Management by Exception

 PRINCE2 uses management by exception.
 This means as long as the issue is below the tolerance limit, the project manager will manage it and the issue will become an exception when it crosses the tolerance limit, it becomes an exception.

 PRINCE2 was developed after consultation with professionals throughout the world.
 It will improve your skills and you will be confident and more likely to complete projects successfully.

 It brings you to a common platform, and allows you to sync your knowledge with the best industry practices and hence you will be in control.

-Of course the PRINCE2 qualification is globally recognized, and having it on your resume will greatly increases its weight.
+The PRINCE2 qualification is globally recognized, and having it on your resume will greatly increase its weight.

 For many UK government contracts, PRINCE2 is mandatory and you cannot apply for these jobs unless you are PRINCE2 qualified.

 How to Become PRINCE2 Qualified

 To become PRINCE2 qualified, you need to contact the PRINCE2 training providers.
 They provide you with the training and conduct the exam.